Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Introduction

-Work in \cite{zigler_bipartite_2020} introduced the setting of {\it bipartite causal inference with interference}, where the network of observational units consists of two distinct types: {\it interventional units}, on which treatments are applied or withheld, and {\it outcome units} on which outcomes of interest are defined and measured.
-The present work shares the same motivating setting as in \cite{zigler_bipartite_2020}, where interventions to reduce harmful pollution emissions are employed at power plants (the interventional units) and health outcomes of interest are measured at specific population locations (ZIP codes, the outcome units).
+We consider the evaluation of public-health interventions to reduce harmful pollution emissions from power plants.
 Interference in this case arises due to phenomena known as {\it pollution transport and chemistry}; chemical compounds such as sulfur dioxide (\SOTwo) emitted from a power plant smokestack are transported through the atmosphere and react chemically with atmospheric co-constituents.
-The primary end product of atmospheric \SOTwo is sulfate (SO$_4^{2-}$), which condenses quickly and contributes to increased particulate air pollution (PM).
-Therefore, an intervention employed at one power plant will likely affect health outcomes in the locations where chemical compounds are transported.
-PM of 2.5 microns or less in size (\PMTwo) has been associated with a variety of adverse health outcomes \citep{pope_iii_fine-particulate_2009, dominici_particulate_2014}, and is a frequent downstream target of air pollution regulations. \cite{zigler_bipartite_2020} offered inverse probability of treatment weighted (IPTW) estimators in the simplified setting of bipartite partial interference, where power plants were clustered geographically into non-overlapping groups.
-The IPTW estimators hewed closely to existing development for partial interference in observational studies \citep{perez-heydrich_assessing_2014, tchetgen_causal_2012, liu_large_2014, liu_inverse_2016, papadogeorgou_causal_2019}.
-The approximation entailed in the clustering and the partial interference assumption employed in previous work is an obvious limitation in light of the true long-range nature of pollution transport that may not cohere to the structure of geographic clusters.
-Expansion to settings that more realistically reflect the true nature of interference due to pollution transport are clearly warranted.
+The primary end product of atmospheric \SOTwo is sulfate (SO$_4^{2-}$), which condenses quickly and contributes to increased fine particulate air pollution (\PMTwo), a pollutant at the center of many regulatory policies owing to its link to myriad health end points \citep{pope_iii_fine-particulate_2009, dominici_particulate_2014}.
+Therefore, an intervention employed at one power plant will likely affect health outcomes in the locations where chemical compounds are transported, and the health outcomes at a given location are dictated in part by actions taken at many power plants.